ashish-ty/profitify-ai/backend/README.md

 ### 2. Database Setup

 1. Create a new Supabase project at https://supabase.com
-2. Run the SQL schema in `database/schema.sql` in your Supabase SQL editor
+2. Run the SQL migrations in your Supabase SQL editor
 3. Enable Row Level Security (RLS) for all tables

 ### 3. Installation